zsradu/ZeroGravitySumo/memory-bank/game-design-document.md

   ### **General Requirements**

 * Runs entirely in the browser, client-side:
-  * No server-side components beyond third-party real-time syncing.
+  * No server-side components or real-time syncing.
   * Progress and logic handled locally.
 * No persistent data or accounts; resets on reload.